languidphoton/ralts/README.md

 # Ralts - a 'First Contact' story downloader/processor

-> This page is a 'trial balloon' set up for people on the Discord server
+> This page is a 'trial balloon' set up for people on the Discord server to iron out issues and to see whether I should release the source code or not.

 ## Contents